We connected on Twitter and I got your email address from your website. You had made a comment on Twitter to feel free to email for advice.

-I have been writing for several years, have 4 published works, experience with publishing and independent work, so I can hopefully be of assistance.
+I have been writing for several years, have multiple published works, experience with publishing and independent work, so I can hopefully be of assistance.

 Please note, I only do one of these a day and will do my best to respond to everyone, but it may take some time.

 Also, feel free to check out my works of Fantasy and Historical Fiction, Available on Amazon and where ever books are sold.
 See the link below: